BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 ### Step 1: Data annotation

-For scRNA-Seq we manualy annotated healthy WT data using information from GEO or papers, or provided by the Model Organism Database WormBase.
+For scRNA-Seq we manualy annotated healthy WT data using information from GEO or from papers, or provided by WormBase.
+The annotation of each cell-type is done by using the scientific information provided by these sources.
-All the data treated are present in SRA repository.
+All the data treated are present in the SRA repository.
-The protocols selected are full-length protocols, mainly `SMART-Seq`, `SMART-Seq2` and `SMARTer Ultra Low`.
+The protocols selected at present are only full-length protocols, mainly `SMART-Seq`, `SMART-Seq2` and `SMARTer Ultra Low`.

-The annotation of each cell-type is done by using the scientific information provided by the previous sources.

 ### Step 2: Verification, data download and preparation of info file

 #### Verification: metadata from source and quantity of cells

-After the annotation process, were each library correspond to an individual cell, we verify if the Bgee annotation are in concordance with repository metadata from where we download the data.
+After the annotation process, where each library corresponds to an individual cell, we verify if the Bgee annotations are in concordance with repository metadata from where we download the data.
-In the next step we validate experiments based on a minimum quantity of cells per cell-type in each experiment and species.
+In the next step we validate experiments based on a minimum quantity of cells (100) per cell-type in each experiment and species.

-We retrieve experiments to the next step of the pipeline if they have at least 100 cells per cell-type.

 #### Data download

-The download of the data is done after cleaning the experiments that not match the requirement in the previous step.
+The download of the data is done only for the experiments that match the requirements in the previous steps.
-This allow us to save computation time in the dowloading process.
-The cleaning data annotated are downloaded from SRA using wget function in R. All files extracted are FASTQ files.
+These data are downloaded from SRA using the wget function in R. All files extracted are FASTQ files.

-GTF annotation files and genome sequence fasta files are retrieved from Ensembl and Ensembl metazoa for all species included in Bgee (see RNA-Seq pipeline).
+GTF annotation files and genome sequence fasta files are retrieved from Ensembl and Ensembl metazoa for all species included in Bgee (see `RNA-Seq pipeline`).
 This information is used to identify sequences of genic regions, exonic regions, and intergenic regions, as described in the `RNA-Seq pipeline`.
 It is also used to generate indexed transcriptome files for all species in Bgee, using the `TopHat` and `Kallisto` software.

-#### Preparation of informative file
+#### Preparation of information file

-An informative file is created in the following step of the pipeline by collecting information from the manual annotation and from the first quality control step using `FASTP` software for each FASTQ file that correspond to each individual cell.
+An information file is created by collecting information from the manual annotation and from the first quality control step using `FASTP` software for each FASTQ file, which correspond to each individual cell.

 ### Step 3: scRNA-Seq library analyses